vjakash/funcwizard-npm-package/readme.md

 Returns the element in the given position
 ##### options
 * positive position-returns from the start
-* negatice position-returns from the end
+* negative position-returns from the end
 ```
 let array = ['a', 'b', 'c', 'd'];
 let result =funcwizard.nth(array, 1) //result will be 'b'